about

 By learning to sense rather than observe, you experience the breath’s subtle responses to thoughts, emotions, memory, and environment.

-Physical patterns of holding begin to shift
+physical patterns of holding begin to shift.

 This approach is experiential, not analytical.
 It cultivates presence through direct engagement with sensation and breath, leading to authentic responsiveness and embodied insight.